thorpej/Electronics/GPIO/Shift_Register/README.md

 * *sreg* -- Valid register handle.
 * *byte* -- The byte to change.
 Must be in the range of 0 .. *nbits* / 8 as specified at allocation time.
-* *val* -- The a-bit value to assign to the specified byte.
+* *val* -- The 8-bit value to assign to the specified byte.

 Returns 0 on success or an **errno** code on failure.